unfoldingWord-dev/translationStudio-Info/docs/dStart.rst

 1. Choose a project from the **Old Testament**, **New Testament**, or **Other** to start translating.
 (The Other category is for Open Bible Stories or translationWords.)

 2. The next step depends on the category you chose:

-    a.
-If you chose either the Old or New Testament:
+    * If you chose either the Old or New Testament:

-      i.
-You next choose a book for the project.
+      * You next choose a book for the project.

-     ii.
-If you are in Gateway Language Mode, you then also must select the type of translation – will you be translating text of either the ULB or UDB, or will you be translating Notes or Questions?
+      * If you are in Gateway Language Mode, you then also must select the type of translation – will you be translating text of either the ULB or UDB, or will you be translating Notes or Questions?
 (If translating Notes or Questions, you must first create a text project for the same target language/Bible book and then create a project for Notes or Questions.)

-  b.
-If you chose Other, you next choose to translate either Open Bible Stories, translationWords (these are from the Bible), or translationWords OBS (these are from Open Bible Stories).
+  *	If you chose Other, you next choose to translate either Open Bible Stories, translationWords (these are from the Bible), or translationWords OBS (these are from Open Bible Stories).
 The last two types are available only in Gateway Language Mode (See *How do I set up to translate Bible resources?* in `translationStudio for the Desktop `<https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_.)

 How do I select or change the source text?
 -----------------------------------------------------